 Personally, I am in favour of less toxic methods of protecting our crops.
 Actually, there are small companies innovating in this area, whereas poor regulation does little to encourage those with big budgets to really innovate to provide better solutions to our problems.

 I have grave concerns about UK membership of the EU.
-Fish stocks, corruption, loss of sovereignty are all a real concern to me, and I owuld like ot see NGOs focusing their efforts for changes that can be made in the UK.
+Fish stocks, corruption, loss of sovereignty are all a real concern to me, and I would like to see NGOs focusing their efforts for changes that can be made in the UK.

 I believe the EU has failed bees, because despite all the evidence, a full ban was not forthcoming, and no review or overhaul of the regulatory system has taken place.
-I also think that a UK ban on neonics would have been possible by now, because it would have been proposed by the UK Inquiry, and probably voted on – and we might just have got the ban through.
+I also think that a UK ban on neonics would have been possible by now, because it would have been proposed by the UK Inquiry, and probably voted on – and we might just have got the ban through, along with changes to the regulatory system - because the UK has a habit of learning from this type of issue, as can be seen in the healthcare pharma industry.

 In the meantime, I would like farmers to be given better, independent information about ‘pest threats’ to prevent them being stitched up by agri-chemicals (a cost they must then pass on to consumers) and I would also like us to have a stronger regulatory system in Britain.